After Claiming Zero U.S. Casualties In Iran Attack, Pentagon Now Says 11 Suffered ‘Traumatic Brain Injury’

-After Iran launched a missile attack on two military bases in Iraq housing United States troops on January 8, the Pentagon as well as Donald Trump quickly claimed that the strikes had inflicted zero American casualties.
+After Iran launched a missile attack on two military bases in Iraq housing U.S. troops on January 8, the Pentagon, as well as Donald Trump, quickly claimed that the strikes had inflicted zero American casualties.
 In fact, just hours after the missile attacks, Trump took to Twitter to claim “All is well!” and “So far, so good!”

 But on Thursday, eight days after the missile attacks, the Pentagon admitted that 11 U.S. service members were, in fact, hurt in the attack, each hospitalized for “traumatic brain injury,” according to a report by the military news site Defense One.

-The Iranians launched the strikes as retaliation for the assassination by drone of top Iran military leader Qassem Soleimani — an assassination that was personally ordered by Trump.
+The Iranians launched the strikes as retaliation for the assassination of top Iran military leader Qassem Soleimani, an assassination that was personally ordered by Trump.

 “Iran appears to be standing down, which is a good thing for all parties concerned and a very good thing for the world,” Trump announced in a White House statement the morning following the attacks, as quoted by CNN.